zaibacu/rita-dsl/docs/syntax.md

 WORD+ # Declare, that you'll have 1..N words
 WORD* # Declare, that you'll have 0..N words
 WORD? # Declare, that you'll have 1 or no words
+WORD! # Declare, that you want to ignore this word
 ```

 More examples